На русском языке

 The difference of the methods of including the gravitational field into equations for the metric and the discrepancy between the equations of motion in CTG and GTR lead to the fact that in CTG it becomes possible to explain the Pioneer anomaly.
 [6] [34] This effect consists in the fact that in measuring the frequency of wave signals from the spacecrafts on the Earth there is difference from the predictions of GTR.
 According to CTG it is the consequence of the inaccuracy of the equations of GTR.
 CTG predicts the difference in the velocities of the spacecrafts, moving with the engines turned off and decelerated by the attraction of the Sun, is of the order of several cm/s as compared with the results of GTR in the Solar system limits.
 This difference in the velocities, probably also manifested as a flyby anomaly, [35] apparently creates the Pioneer anomaly.

-Changing of the concept of spacetime in CTG conforms to the idea of the scale dimension which determines the location of cosmic objects on the scale axis, and to the Theory of Infinite Hierarchical Nesting of Matter.
+The concept of space-time in CTG is consistent with the idea of scale dimension which determines the location of cosmic objects on the scale axis, and to the Theory of Infinite Hierarchical Nesting of Matter.
 At each basic matter level we can consider its proper gravitation (the examples are the strong gravitation at the level of atoms and the ordinary gravitation at the stars), and its proper spacetime, and the rate of time at the lowest levels of matter increases.
 Due to SPФ symmetry, the equations of physics remain the same if in the transition from one matter level to another, we shall make in them the corresponding transformations of such physical quantities, as mass, size and velocity.
 From this the relativity of spacetime follows, not only from the point of view of the method of determining its properties by definite measuring procedures, but also as the consequence of the location of the reference frame on the scale ladder of matter.

 Astrophysical applications